gnavalesi/mean-template/README.md

 A MEAN Stack (Mongo, Express, Angular, Node) application template.
 It uses:

 + Gulp for quick development with live-reload and tasks for testing and packaging
-+ Mongoose as a MongoDB driver
++ Mongoose as a MongoDB driver and Schema definition
 + Swagger to document your models and routers
 + Bower to manage your client side javascript dependencies
++ Mocha to run tests and Istanbul for coverage reports

 ## Usage